marichig/nodal-set-openings/README.md

 # Nodal Set Openings on Perturbed Rectangular Domains

 This repository contains MATLAB code used to explore the stability of nodal set crossings in Laplacian eigenfunctions on deformed rectangles.
+It accompanies the paper  ["Nodal Set Openings on Perturbed Rectangular Domains"](https://arxiv.org/abs/2204.12009), written by Thomas Beck, Marichi Gupta, and Jeremy L. Marzuola.

 ## Description of Files: